rednaks/vim-split-term/README.md

 ## Introduction

-vim-split_term is a NeoVim helper plugin that opens new terminal in a splitted window.
+vim-split_term is a NeoVim helper plugin that opens new terminal in a splitted window or in a new tab.

 ## Install